Allison Russell: Personal life

 In 2013, Russell married her Birds of Chicago bandmate Jeremy Lindsay (stage name JT Nero).
 They were close friends and housemates.
 Russell gave birth to their daughter, Ida, in 2014.

-Russell identifies as queer and stated in an interview that "I fall in the middle of the spectrum of orientation.
-I’ve been in love with women and I’ve been in love with men and I’ve been in love with trans people and I’ve been in love with non-binary people.
+Russell is queer and stated in an interview that "I fall in the middle of the spectrum of orientation.
+I've been in love with women and I've been in love with men and I've been in love with trans people and I've been in love with non-binary people.
 I wound up falling in love and committing to share a life with a man, my husband.
-One could assume that I’m straight, but I am not and especially in this time of increased polarization and bigotry, it is really important that people understand that nothing is black and white.
-Nothing is simple and you can’t assume that because I am married to a man and I have a child that I am a straight person.
-You can’t say homophobic things to me and have it pass.
+One could assume that I'm straight, but I am not and especially in this time of increased polarization and bigotry, it is really important that people understand that nothing is black and white.
+Nothing is simple and you can't assume that because I am married to a man and I have a child that I am a straight person.
+You can't say homophobic things to me and have it pass.
 Part of me wanted to really acknowledge that publicly".
 She stated that "Persephone", a song from her debut album, was written about her first love, a woman she met during her teenage years.